WiiWare: Games

 Among Western developers, Telltale Games was one of the first to cite interest in the service, announcing the episodic Strong Bad's Cool Game for Attractive People series of adventure games.
-GarageGames has released a version of their game engine to support WiiWare software development.
+GarageGames released a version of their game engine to support WiiWare software development.
 Other Western developers releasing WiiWare games include Gameloft, Neko Entertainment, WayForward Technologies, Zoonami, Frozen Codebase and High Voltage Software.
-Konami and Capcom has also expressed desire to release Western-exclusive WiiWare games.
+Konami and Capcom had also expressed desire to release Western-exclusive WiiWare games.

 Upon the service's shutdown, WiiWare games in Japan and North America were priced between 500 and 1500 Nintendo Points.
 Additional downloadable content had been announced for several games, with My Life as a King seeing extra content priced between 100 and 800 Points, Final Fantasy IV: The After Years receiving content ranging from 300 to 800 Points, and Mega Man 9 and 10 seeing content priced between 100 and 500 Points.

 Criticism

 Martin Hollis, founder of Zoonami, has accused Nintendo of inadequately promoting the WiiWare service: